Yashvanth21/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: KIRIT LULLA
+Developed by yashvanth k
-RegisterNumber:  25015046
+RegisterNumber:  212224245003
 */
 ```